MLSysBook/.github/profile/README.md

-# 📘 Machine Learning Systems: Textbook and Educational Resources
+# 📘 Machine Learning Systems: Textbook & Educational Resources

 Welcome to the official GitHub organization for the **Machine Learning Systems** textbook.